 Step 5.
 Finally, hit Start burn above the disc image to start the burning process.

-Windows 7 also has a default program Windows DVD Maker that can help burn movies to DVD-Video (Check how to burn a DVD in Windows 7 for further information).
-Yet that program has been removed on Windows 8 and newer versions.
-To offer a universal solution to burn video DVD on any Windows system, here we would use a third-party DVD authoring application to burn movies to DVD-Video.
+Windows 7 also has a default program, Windows DVD Maker, that can burn movies to DVD-Video (see how to burn a DVD in Windows 7 for more information).
+But the program has been removed in Windows 8 and above.
+To provide a general solution for burning video DVD on any Windows system, here we will use a third-party DVD authoring application - DVDStyler to burn movies to DVD-Video.

-The DVD Creator Software we are going to use here is DVDStyler, a cross-platform and open-source freeware.
+DVDStyler is an open source free DVD creator software.
 It can burn professional-looking DVDs that will play on any standalone DVD player.
 The following tutorial is how to burn movies with DVDStyler:

 Step 1.
 Insert a blank disc into the DVD drive